Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/activeContext.md

    - Implement the input form for business operations
    - Implement the review and refinement interface for ubiquitous language and use cases
    - Implement the domain model visualization and interaction
+   - Ensure proper state management between steps of the domain modeling process

 2. **Refine the Export Functionality**:
    - Implement the full functionality to export the domain model as markdown
    - Implement the diagram generation functionality
    - Design a clear and useful format for the exported model
+   - Consider visualization options for the domain model

 3. **Testing and Validation**:
    - Implement integration tests for the complete flow
    - Perform end-to-end testing of the application
    - Validate the application with real-world domain modeling scenarios
+   - Test the application with different LLM providers and configurations

 4. **Deployment and Documentation**:
    - Deploy the application to production
    - Create user documentation
    - Create developer documentation
+   - Consider monitoring and analytics for LLM usage